Ragi Thekua Recipe – Traditional Bihari Cookie with a Healthy Twist

 Pro Tips for Millet Thekua:

-Use Fresh Jaggery: Always use fresh, soft jaggery to get the best flavor and sweetness.
+Use Fresh Jaggery: For the best flavor and sweetness, always use fresh, soft jaggery.
 If the jaggery is hard, melt it in water before adding it to the dough to ensure it mixes evenly.

-Ghee: Ghee adds a rich flavor and makes the Thekua crisp and crumbly.
+Ghee: Ghee adds a rich flavor, making the Thekua crisp and crumbly.
 Skipping or reducing ghee may result in a dry texture.

 Dough Consistency: The dough should be pliable and a little soft.
 It is unlike the normal thekua where we keep the dough a little firm.